Jamie897/Galactic_Market/README.md

 ```
 JSON file created
 ```
-You can view the JSON file in the data directory.
-File name: data.json.
+You can view the JSON file in the `data` directory.
+File name: `data.json`.

 ## Step 6: Make your own .env file
-- Create a .env file in the root directory of the project.
+- Create a `.env` file in the root directory of the project.
-- Add the following environment variables to the .env file:
+- Add the following environment variables to the `.env` file:
 ```
 DB_HOST=localhost
 DB_DATABASE=test_db